 Subject to the availability of funds, the Administrative Agent will make disbursements from the Programme Account in accordance with decisions from the Steering Committee, in line with the budget set forth in the Joint Programme Document.
 The disbursements will consist of direct and indirect costs as set out in the budget.

 The Administrative Agent will normally make each disbursement within five (5) business days after receipt of the relevant Joint Programme Document, in accordance with the decisions received from the Steering Committee in line with the Joint Programme Document, along with a copy of the relevant Joint Programme Document, signed by all the parties concerned.
 The Administrative Agent will transfer funds to each Participating UN Organization through wire transfer.
 Each Participating UN Organization will advise the Administrative Agent in writing of the bank account for transfers pursuant to this Memorandum of Understanding.
-When making a transfer to a Participating UN Organization, the Administrative Agent will notify that Participating UN Organization’s Treasury Operations of the following: (a) the amount transferred, (b) the value date of the transfer; and (c) that the transfer is from the Multi-Partner Trust Fund Office in respect of the Programme in [name of country] (if applicable) pursuant to this Memorandum of Understanding.
+When making a transfer to a Participating UN Organization, the Administrative Agent will notify that Participating UN Organization’s Treasury Operations of the following: (a) the amount transferred, (b) the value date of the transfer; and (c) that the transfer is from the Multi-Partner Trust Fund Office in respect of the Programme in the Republic of Serbia pursuant to this Memorandum of Understanding.

 Where the balance in the Programme Account on the date of a scheduled disbursement is insufficient to make that disbursement, the Administrative Agent will consult with the Steering Committee and make a disbursement, if any, in accordance with the Steering Committee’s decisions.